section-engineering-education/engineering-education/content/articles/prefilling-room-database-with-json-data-in-android/index.md

 To follow along with this tutorial, you should;
 - Have a fundamental grasp of Android programming.
 - Have a thorough knowledge of the Kotlin programming language.
-- Have a concept of the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)as utilized in Android.
+- Have a concept of the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) as utilized in Android.
 - Have an IDE installed, preferably [Android Studio](https://developer.android.com/studio).

 ### Goals